Forget fairness, ethical journalism, and what the president has previously said -- Wheeling “newspapers” go all-in for Trump on immigration

 The State Department said Friday it can't find emails belonging to a former department employee who helped set up and maintain Hillary Clinton's private email server when she was secretary of state.

-The department has found emails from Bryan Pagliano's work as a private . . .
+The department has found emails from Bryan Pagliano's . . .